2AA4-W23/a1-liujeffery/logbook.md

 01/29/23: Step 5 moving smoothly.
 About to implement sea battle effect during turn, then strategy, then questions.

 01/29/23: Fixed bug where dice rolls for each player would not reset, from this feature onwards.

+01/29/23: Done code for step 5.
+Finishing up questions, then taking a break before completing step 6.